[Conférence] Ian Milligan « How the Web learned to Remember: Averting the Digital Dark Age, 1996-2001 »

 English version here

-[Conference] How the Web learned to Remember: Averting the Digital Dark Age, 1996-2001 by Ian Milligan
+[Lecture] How the Web learned to Remember: Averting the Digital Dark Age, 1996-2001 by Ian Milligan

 On April 27, from 2:30 to 4:30 ECT we will be pleased to welcome Ian Milligan, historian and a pioneer in the use of web archiving in the social sciences and humanities and in digital humanities in North America, for a hybrid lecture hosted at the MMSH as part of the WebLab.